Diego Aguilar (footballer)

-Diego de Jesús Aguilar Millán (born 13 January 1997) is a Mexican professional footballer who plays as a midfielder for Liga de Expansión MX club Tepatitlán.
+Diego de Jesús Aguilar Millán (born 13 January 1997) is a Mexican professional footballer who plays as a midfielder for Liga de Expansión MX club Atlético Morelia.

 Club career

 Early career

 Aguilar is currently register under Toluca's filial, Atlético Mexiquense.

 Deportivo Toluca

 On 29 July 2015, Aguilar made his official debut in a Copa MX match against Necaxa.
 Toluca won 4–2, Aguilar give one assistance.

 Salamanca UDS

 Aguillar moved to Spain and joined Salamanca CF UDS on 25 November 2019.
 However, due to a visa issue, he wasn't able to play for the club until mid-February 2020.

 International career

 Aguilar was called up for the 2017 FIFA U-20 World Cup.